 The Fukui Dinosaur Museum spans four floors.
-The main floor's large open space houses the museum's principal Dinosaur World exhibition where more than 40 dinosaur skeletons are on display together with excellent English explanations.
-They include examples of the local Fukui-raptor and Fukui-saurus, which were found nearby, as well as several life size animatronic dinosaurs, including an incredibly life like Tyrannosaurus Rex that greets visitors as they enter the exhibition.
+The main floor's large open space houses the museum's principal Dinosaur World exhibition where more than 40 dinosaur skeletons are on display together with good English explanations.
+They include examples of the local Fukui-raptor and Fukui-saurus, which were found nearby, as well as several life-size animatronic dinosaurs, including an life-like Tyrannosaurus Rex that greets visitors at the entrance.

 The smaller Earth Sciences exhibition on the same floor displays hands-on exhibits, videos and familiar objects to teach visitors about the earth and how life emerged on this planet.
 Overlooking the Dinosaur World exhibition from a balcony, the History of Life corner displays more fossils and life size dinosaur models to illustrate the evolution of life from one celled organisms to the emergence of mankind.
 One of the highlights of the exhibition is the display on how dinosaurs evolved into birds.

 The museum also includes a hands-on zone where visitors are encouraged to pick up and hold real fossils, as well as a research laboratory where you can watch scientists and technicians clean fossils and do research from behind a glass window.
 There is also a movie theater, room for special exhibitions, a restaurant and a museum shop.
 Several more dinosaur models are placed outside around the museum grounds, and visitors may participate in outdoor excavation activities in spring and fall.